How To Register An NGO in Nigeria 2024 (Requirements)

 9. Banking

 Opening a corporate account with a bank for an NGO may signal the fact that you are transparent.
-Some private persons, government, donor agencies and other NGOs will not be comfortable writing you a cheque for your organization in your personal name.
+Some private persons, government, donor agencies and other NGOs will not be comfortable writing you a cheque for your organization in your name.

 A bank account for the NGO would signal its corporate existence and its readiness to receive donations.
 You need to provide proof that your organization is registered with the Corporate Affairs Commission to be able to open an account with a bank.